rorist/lpic/101/NOTES.md

 ### Boot manager

-Stage 2 code that let the user choose the partition to load.
+Stage 2 code that let the user choose the partition to load and edit startup configurations.
 IE: LILO, GRUB(2), BOOTMGR, ...

 ### Chainloading